Chicago's Mighty Beef Sandwich

 Picking Oregon's Best

-Oregon's Willamette Valley is known as one of the best berry-growing locations in the world.
+Oregon's Willamette Valley is said to be one of the best berry-growing locations in the world.
 It is home to a number of thriving berry crops, including raspberry, blackberry, and the famous local marionberry, that are used by chefs and cooking schools throughout the United States.

 Starting to Rise in San Francisco